-This class comprises the activities that result in the continuity of management and the preservation and evolution of instances of E78 Curated Holding, following an implicit or explicit curation plan.
+E7 Activity Scope note: This class comprises the activities that result in the continuity of management and the preservation and evolution of instances of E78 Curated Holding, following an implicit or explicit curation plan.
 It specializes the notion of activity into the curation of a collection and allows the history of curation to be recorded.
 Items are accumulated and organized following criteria like subject, chronological period, material type, style of art etc. and can be added or removed from an instance of E78 Curated Holding for a specific purpose and/or audience.
 The initial aggregation of items of a collection is regarded as an instance of E12 Production Event while the activity of evolving, preserving and promoting a collection is regarded as an instance of E87 Curation Activity.

-■ The curation of Mikael Heggelund Foslie's coralline red algae Herbarium 1876 - 1909 (when Foslie died), now at Museum of Natural History and Archaeology, Norway

-P147 curated (was curated by): E78 Curated Holding

-E30 Right

-This class comprises immaterial items, including but not limited to stories, plots, procedural prescriptions, algorithms, laws of physics or images that are, or represent in some sense, sets of propositions about real or imaginary things and that are documented as single units or serve as topic of discourse.
+Examples: the curation of Mikael Heggelund Foslie's coralline red algae Herbarium 1876 - 1909 (when Foslie died), now at Museum of Natural History and Archaeology, Norway (Woelkerling et al., 2005) In First Order L Properties: P147 curated (was curated by): E78 Curated Holding E89 Propositi onal Object Subclass of: E28 Conceptual Object Superclass of: E73 Information Object E30 Right Scope note: This class comprises immaterial items, including but not limited to stories, plots, procedural prescriptions, algorithms, laws of physics or images that are, or represent in some sense, sets of propositions about real or imaginary things and that are documented as single units or serve as topic of discourse.
 This class also comprises items that are "about" something in the sense of a subject.
 In the wider sense, this class includes expressions of psychological value such as non-figural art and musical themes.
 However, conceptual items such as types and classes are not instances of E89 Propositional Object.
 This should not be confused with the definition of a type, which is indeed an instance of E89 Propositional Object.

-- Maxwell's Equations (Huray, 2010) - The ideational contents of Aristotle's book entitled 'Metaphysics' as rendered in the Greek texts translated in Oxford edition - The underlying prototype of any "no-smoking" sign (E36) - The common ideas of the plots of the movie "The Seven Samurai" by Akira Kurosawa and the movie "The Magnificent Seven" by John Sturges - The image content of the photo of the Allied Leaders at Yalta published by UPI, 1945 (E36) - The character "Little Red Riding Hood" variants of which appear amongst others in Grimm brothers' 'Rotkäppchen', other oral fairy tales and the film 'Hoodwinked' - The place "Havnor" as invented by Ursula K. Le Guin for her 'Earthsea' book series, the related maps and appearing in derivative works based on these novels
+Examples: Maxwell's Equations (Ball, 1962) the ideational contents of Aristotle's book entitled 'Metaphysics' as rendered in the Greek texts translated in Oxford edition the underlying prototype of any "no-smoking" sign (E36)

+- the common ideas of the plots of the movie "The Seven Samurai" by Akira Kurosawa and the movie "The Magnificent Seven" by John Sturges (Mellen, 2002) - the image content of the photo of the Allied Leaders at Yalta published by UPI, 1945 (E36) - the character "Little Red Riding Hood", variants of which appear amongst others in Grimm brothers' 'Rotkäppchen', other oral fairy tales and the film 'Hoodwinked' - the place "Havnor" as invented by Ursula K. Le Guin for her 'Earthsea' book series, the related maps and appearing in derivative works based on these novels
-'''

-P148 has component (is component of): E89 Propositional Object

-'''

-$\underline{P67}$ refers to (is referred to by): $\underline{E1}$ CRM Entity

-(P67.1 has type: E55 Type)

-P129 is about (is subject of): E1 CRM Entity
+P148 has component (is component of): E89 Propositional Object P67 refers to (is referred to by): E1 CRM Entity (P67.1 has type: E55 Type) P129 is about (is subject of): E1 CRM Entity